adsweet/Phylogenetics_Lab/Lab6/README.md

 :white_check_mark: __How long did the MP analysis take (or did it even finish)?__

-Next, run a Maximum Likelihood analysis on the bee alignment in IQ-TREE with 100 ultrafast bootstrap replicates.
+Next, run a Maximum Likelihood analysis on the bee alignment in IQ-Tree with 1,000 ultrafast bootstrap replicates.
+Be sure to search for the best model.

 :white_check_mark: __How long did the ML analysis take?__